lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 You can almost feel the shades of gray here.
 Promotion of science in the way science intends is great, right?
-Look at all the T.V. programs, all the news articles, everything helps people to accept science in their daily lives.
-Look again and you can see an almost exuberant insincerity for evidence spilling from the mouths of promoters.
+Look at all the T.V. programs, all the news articles, everything is helping people to accept science in their daily lives.
+Look again, and you can see an almost exuberant insincerity for evidence spilling from the mouths of promoters.
 Of course not all of them.

 #### Pseudo Science